Skip Navigation

 Resources

-With twenty-seven full-time professors and about fifty graduate students, graduate students receive personalized attention from faculty mentors while benefitting from the resources of a large research university.
+With over twenty full-time professors and about fifty graduate students, graduate students receive personalized attention from faculty mentors while benefitting from the resources of a large research university.
 The program pages below detail specific relationships and opportunities at internal and external institutions.
 Our graduates have been successful in securing tenure-track academic jobs as well as positions in cultural resource management, museums, and government agencies.
 Individual faculty are happy to provide more information on their research and on the anthropology graduate program as it relates to your subdiscipline of interest.

 Financial support usually consists of half-time graduate assistantships, typically as a grader for an undergraduate class or research assistant for a faculty member.
 Ph.D. and advanced M.A. students may teach their own classes with opportunities for both in-person and online formats.
 We fund M.A. students for a maximum of two years and doctoral students for a maximum of four years beyond the M.A. degree.
 Our students have also been successful in obtaining external funding.
 For information on tuition and fees, visit the Bursar's Office.